avro-kotlin/avro4k/README.md

 - **Avro4k** is highly based on apache avro library, that implies all the schema validation is done by it
 - All members annotated with `@ExperimentalSerializationApi` are **subject to changes** in future releases without any notice as they are experimental, so please check the release notes to check the needed migration
+- **Avro4k** also supports encoding and decoding generic data, mainly because of confluent schema registry compatibility as their serializers only handle generic data.
+When avro4k will support their schema registry, the generic encoding will be removed to keep this library as simple as possible.

 # Setup